midas-network/covid19-smh-research/rounds/round1_phase2.md

 model projections for collective insights.
 Scenarios have been designed in consultation with academic modeling teams and government agencies (e.g., CDC).

-### Disparities Round Phase 2: By how much could we have reduced disparities in COVID-19 deaths?
+### Heterogeneities Round Phase 2: By how much could we have reduced heterogeneities in COVID-19 deaths?

 The goals of Phase 2 are to explore the potential impact of reducing heterogeneities in transmission risk, severity, or both during the same phase of the pandemic projected in Phase 1.
-In Phase 2, teams will be permitted to calibrate from 5/1/2020 – 4/3/2021 to generate projections for Scenario A (representing empirically observed disparities).
-This will ensure that teams have captured disparities accurately throughout the entire time period so that the impact of reducing sources of heterogeneities can be soundly assessed in putative Scenarios B-D.
+In Phase 2, teams will be permitted to calibrate from 5/1/2020 – 4/3/2021 to generate projections for Scenario A (representing empirically observed heterogeneities).
+This will ensure that teams have captured heterogeneities accurately throughout the entire time period so that the impact of reducing sources of heterogeneities can be soundly assessed in putative Scenarios B-D.